Who We Are

 Do you need support?

-Home-Start Barnet, Brent, Enfield and Harrow is an independent charity that helps families with children through their challenging times.
+Home-Start Barnet, Brent and Harrow is an independent charity that helps families with children through their challenging times.
 We are part of the Home-Start UK family; a national network of charities working in 71% of local authority areas across the UK.

-We support families in the boroughs of Barnet, Brent, Enfield and Harrow who are facing issues such as loneliness, isolation, financial difficulties, anxiety, post-natal depression, ill health, the threat of violence, multiple births, or disabilities.
+We support families in the boroughs of Barnet, Brent and Harrow who are facing issues such as loneliness, isolation, financial difficulties, anxiety, post-natal depression, ill health, multiple births, or disabilities.
 We help them grow in confidence, strengthen their relationships with their children and forge links with the local community.

 Since opening in October 1997, we have supported almost 3,500 families (including more than 7,000 children) and have recruited and trained 563 volunteers from the boroughs we work in.